sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 {%- include mathjax.html -%}

-We create a simplified transformer neural network, and train it compute Conway's Game of Life from examples of the game.
+We find that a highly simplified transformer neural network is able to compute [Conway's Game of Life](https://www.youtube.com/watch?v=R9Plq-D1gEk) perfectly, just from being trained on examples of the game.

-This exercise presents pretty much the simplest form of a transformer.
+The simple nature of this model allows us to look at its structure and observe that it really is computing the Game of Life — it is not a statistical model that predicts the most likely next state based on all the examples it has been trained on.

+We observe that it learns to use its attention mechanism to compute `3x3` convolutions.

-We call the model SingleAttentionNet, due to its single attention block, with single-head attention.
+We refer to the model as SingleAttentionNet, because it consists of a single attention block, with single-head attention.
+The model represents a Life grid as a set of tokens, with one token per grid cell.

-Before we get into the details, here's a Life game, computed by a SingleAttentionNet model.
+The following figure shows a Life game, computed by a SingleAttentionNet model:

 <p align="center">
 <img